os-assignments/os-assignments.github.io/versions/v1/content/processes-and-ipc/process-management.md

 The `S` column show the status of the process.

 - The parent got status `S` (sleep) meaning the process is waiting for an event to complete.
-In this case the parent is blocked waiting for the child to terminate.
+In this case the parent is blocked waiting for the call to `getchar()` to return, i.e, the parent is blocked waiting for a key to be pressed on the keyboard.
-- The child got status `Z` (zombie) meaning the process terminated but not yet reaped by its parent.
+- The child got status `Z` (zombie) meaning the process terminated but not yet reaped by its parent, i.e., the parent is alive but have not yet done `wait` on the terminated child.

 Another name used for a zombie process is **defunct**.